WHEN I arrived in Glasgow last September, a German student on a post-graduate journalism course, I thought I would get along quite well.

 Back then, I had given up after just one week, simply because they didn’t mean anything to me.
-What was on the first pages seemed to be rather marginal issues to me – local government, Tommy Sheridan, and especially nurses fighting for their right of free parking.
+What was on the first pages seemed to be rather marginal issues to me – local government and nurses fighting for their right of free parking.

-I had to realise that despite the geographical proximity of the two countries, the British and the German press are surprisingly different.
+I had to realise that, despite the geographical proximity of the two countries, the British and the German press are surprisingly different.

 While in Germany, the first few pages of a newspaper are more or less reserved for international and national political news, in Britain, the trend goes towards local stories.

 Changes and progress, like the idea of a European constitution or a unified currency, are reviewed more than sceptical.

 Also, the representation of Germany seems to be rather lopsided.
 Apart from the important political news, what always makes the headlines here are the newest faux-pas of the German military or racially-motivated incidents.
-Thus, in the public awarenessm the racism problem in Germany, which is comparable to that in many other European countries, is put completely out of proportion.
+Thus, in the public awareness, the racism problem in Germany, which is comparable to that in many other European countries, is put completely out of proportion.

 Obviously, historical links to the former colonies support a reasonable news coverage – which leaves me with the question, why the cultural and geographical proximity that link the British Isles with Europe does not lead to a similarly objective way of reporting?

 For the rest of the time, I try my best to familiarise myself with Scottish news culture.
 It took a while and there were times where I would study papers from back to front and back again, reading every bit of news, even about hospital parking.

 But I figured that, unless British media do not suddenly discover a greater interest in European affairs, the best I can do is adapt.